Keflon/MvvmZeroTutorialApp/README.md

 		/// </summary>
 		internal async Task SetFirstPage()
 		{
+			// Create and assign a top-level NavigationPage.
+			// If you use a FlyoutPage instead then its Detail item will need to be a NavigationPage
+			// and you will need to modify the 'navigationGetter' provided to the PageServiceZero instance to
+			// something like this:
+            // () => ((FlyoutPage)App.Current.MainPage).Detail.Navigation
+			App.Current.MainPage = new NavigationPage();
 			// Ask the PageService to assemble and present our HomePage ... await _IoCC.GetInstance<IPageServiceZero>().PushPageAsync<HomePage, HomePageVm>((vm) => {/* Optionally interact with the vm, e.g. to inject seed-data */ });
 		}